 In the first instance, parents should put in writing the details of an appeal with any supporting evidence.
-This appeal should be sent either by letter or email to the Senior Manager Corporate Fleet & Transport, Corporate Transport Unit at County Hall, Llandrindod Wells, LD1 5LG / buses@powys.gov.uk.
+This appeal should be sent either by letter or email to the Passenger Transport Manager, Corporate Fleet & Transport, Corporate Transport Unit at County Hall, Llandrindod Wells, LD1 5LG / transport.appeals@powys.gov.uk.
 Confirmation of receipt of the appeal will be sent to the parent within 5 working days and a formal response will be sent to the parent within 20 working days of receipt of the appeal.